FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 Let's use Facebook as an example OAuth provider.
 In most cases, your application will need to use one or more APIs from the OAuth provider in order to retrieve information about the user or do things on behalf of the user (for example sending a message on behalf of the user).
 In order to use those APIs, the user has to grant your application permissions to do so.
 To accomplish this, the third-party service usually shows the user a screen that asks for certain permissions.

 Facebook will present a screen that might ask the user to share their email address with your application.
-Once the user grants these permissions, your application can call the Facebook APIs using an access token (which we will cover in detail later in this guide XXX ).
+Once the user grants these permissions, your application can call the Facebook APIs using an access token (which we will cover [later in this guide](#third-party-login-and-registration-also-enterprise-login-and-registration-with-the-authorization-code-grant)).
 We'll refer to these screens as the "permission grant screen" throughout the rest of the guide.

 Here's an example of the Facebook permission grant screen:

-<<IMAGE>>
+{% include _image.liquid src="/assets/img/advice/modern-guide-oauth/facebook-permissions-screen.png" alt="The Facebook permissions grant screen for Zapier." class="img-fluid" figure=false %}

 After the user has logged into the third-party OAuth server and granted your application permissions, they are redirected back to your application and logged into it.